satyamkr13/Shopping_Apps/README.md

 4. GSON Library
 5. Chrome custom tabs

-If you are an employer/recuiter looking for hiring an android developer, please contact me at satyam.cse17@nituk.ac.in
+If you are an employer/recuiter looking for hiring an android developer intern, please contact me at satyam.cse17@nituk.ac.in

 APP DESCRIPTION: